wilsonmar/wilsonmar.github.io/_posts/2018-08-22-salesforce-data.md

 See validity.com #DemandTools, #PeopleImport, #DupeBlocker and #BriteVerify

-## FieldDump from Salesforce AppExchange
+## FieldDump from AppExchange

-<a target="_blank" href="https://www.p0p.co.uk/fielddump/">FieldDump</a> is a free add-on that extracts a Data Model to a spreadsheet readable by Microsoft Excel, Google Sheet, etc.
+<a target="_blank" href="https://www.p0p.co.uk/fielddump/">FieldDump</a> is a free add-on via AppExchange that extracts a Data Model to a spreadsheet readable by Microsoft Excel, Google Sheet, etc.

 ## Export / Backup